W-Mrt/R-for-stocks-analysis-simulations-and-portfolio-optimization/README.md

 # R-for-stocks-analysis-simulationsand-portfolio-optimization
 A project to analyze stocks, run simulations based on historical data, price forecasting and optimal portfolio building using Sharpe ratio and genetic algorithm

-Report 1 :
+the related reports can be found at the link https://github.com/W-Mrt/Stochastic-Methods-for-Finance.git Report 1 :
 Returns, historical volatility, capitalisation factor (simple compounding/ discounting), risk neutral probability.